This post may contain affiliate links. Read the full disclosure here.

-The most delicious Cinnamon Raisin Muffins EVER!
-These muffins are light, moist, speckled with raisins, and topped with cinnamon-sugar.
+These are the most delicious Cinnamon Raisin Muffins EVER!
+The muffins are light, moist, speckled with raisins, and topped with cinnamon-sugar.
 They are quick and easy to make, and are perfect after-school snacks or to have on hand for on the go!

 The trick to getting puffy tops on the muffins is to work fast!
 Get them into the oven as quickly as possible after mixing the batter.